 - Enable HTTP (Gzip) compression

-CDNs serve the static content of your website from different locations rather than just your hosting server.
-This helps in reducing load on your server and improves the speed at which website is served to visitors coming in from different locations.
+CDNs serve the static content of your website from different locations rather than just your WordPress hosting server.
+This helps in reducing the load on your server and improves the speed at which the website is served to visitors coming in from different locations.

 Cloudways servers come with pre-installed Varnish cache.
-Varnish is a very powerful cache that caches entire content (that includes both static and dynamic content of your website) and serves that content to returning and even new visitors.
-This cache speeds up the HTTP requests and sits in front of Apache (web server).
+Varnish is a very powerful cache that caches entire content (that can include both static and dynamic content of your website) and serves that content to returning and even new visitors.
+This cache speeds up the HTTP requests and sits in front of Apache (webserver).

 In W3TC the Reverse Proxy setting is used to purge the Varnish cache whenever you make an update to your website.
 It is highly recommended to keep it enabled or else you would need to purge Varnish manually each time.